Add a group rule to assign access levels and extensions

 Verify group rule

 Verify that the resources are applied to each group.
-On the Group rules tab, highlight a group and select Summary.
+On the Group rules tab, look to the top right for the Summary.

 Verify individual user resources.
-On the Users page, highlight a user and select Summary.
+On the Users tab, look to the top right for the Summary.

 Your group rule is in effect.